samarth1412/Gossip-protocol/README.md

 ![Gossip](PushSum_ss.png)

 - The Push-Sum algorithm demonstrates a clear trend of increasing   convergence time as the network size grows, but the rate of increase varies significantly across different topologies.
-- The line topology consistently achieves the fastest convergence, while the 3D grid and imperfect 3D topologies show noticeably higher convergence times, especially at larger network sizes.
+- The line topology consistently achieves the fastest convergence, while the 3D grid shows noticeably higher convergence times, especially at larger network sizes.
 - The full network topology performs well for smaller sizes but does not scale as efficiently as the line topology, highlighting the impact of network structure on distributed algorithm performance.

 ### Gossip Algorithm